beSaif/FlutGPT/README.md

 1. Clone the repo.

-2. Create a file called api_key.dart
+2. Create a file called api_key.dart in lib/api/

 3. ```
    const token = "YOUR_API_KEY_HERE";